 for Teens & Young Adults

-Our workshops are free and open to the public.
+Our workshops are free and open to youth between the ages of 15-26.
 We offer a diverse array of wellness classes and sober activities, including:

 Emerson St. offers a range of services for those enrolled in our Therapeutic Services.
-If you or someone you know would like get enrolled in our therapeutic services, call our Access Team to schedule an appointment at (303) 504-7900.
-Our approach to mental health treatment is collaborative and takes the whole person into account.
+If you or someone you know would like get enrolled in our therapeutic services, call our Access Team to schedule an an initial appointment at (303)-504-7900 and ask to be scheduled at Emerson St. Our approach to mental health treatment is collaborative and takes the whole person into account.
 The following services are offered to those enrolled at Emerson St.

 Find Our Story in the Denver Post